Contact: Jeff King

 ICC is a Washington , D.C. based human rights organization that exists to help persecuted Christians worldwide.
 ICC delivers humanitarian aid, trains and supports persecuted pastors, raises awareness in the US regarding the problem of persecution, and is an advocate for the persecuted on Capitol Hill and the State Department.

+For additional information or for an interview, contact ICC at 800-422-5441.
 To be removed from this press release list, hit reply and put remove from PR list in the subject line.